10 Employee Customer Service Skills & How to Identify Them

-In fact, companies known for their customer service (think Zappos and Disney) go the opposite way – they inspire customer service employees in making important decisions and reinvesting in employee development.
+In fact, companies known for their customer service (think Zappos and Disney) go the opposite way – they inspire employees to take customer engagement seriously – in making important decisions and reinvesting in employee development.

 Most prospective employees and management care about career development.
 Some have vertical growth in mind (cross departmental) or horizontal growth (utilizing their skills to grow with the company).Any time you sincerely want to make a change, the first thing you must do is to raise your standards.
 When you change what you expect out of yourself, others will take notice – especially your customers.

 - Where do they see yourself five years from now?

 - How do they define success in their opinion?